 Have you thought of practicing the accordion before?

-These are awesome instruments that not only produce the exquisite sounds, but also helps you build muscle and coordination as you play!
+These are awesome instruments that not only produce exquisite sounds but also help you build muscle and coordination as you play!

 And if you would like to begin learning how, then check out these best accordions for beginners to get you started.